JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 * `should()` methods on UI components, for asserting and waiting on a component state.
 * `waitFor()` methods, for waiting on arbitrary conditions and common IDE states.

-> Both families are provided by the Driver Test SDK itself and are unrelated to the [Awaitility](https://github.com/awaitility/awaitility) library, which can be used as an optional third-party alternative.
->
-{style="note"}

 ### `should()` Methods